wahid18-maqs/Stock-Cryptocurrency-Price-Pridiction/README.md

 ## Overview

-This project is designed to predict stock and cryptocurrency prices based on historical data.
-It uses a type of neural network called LSTM (Long Short-Term Memory) to learn from past prices and make future predictions.
-A web application built with Flask lets users enter a stock or cryptocurrency symbol and a date range to see the predicted and actual prices, calculated after analyzing the past 10 days of data
+This project predicts stock and cryptocurrency prices using historical data with an LSTM neural network built with TensorFlow and Keras.
+Data preprocessing is done with scikit-learn to improve model performance.
+A Flask web application allows users to input a stock symbol and date range to see predicted and actual prices, based on the past 10 days of data.
+BytesIO and base64 are used to handle and display matplotlib plots on the web page.

 ## Screenshots